 You may see an alert message when you start up REIA.
 The message warns you that you are loading a workbook that contains macros and that malevolent individuals can embed viruses in such files to harm your computer.
 Excel displays this message when it loads any file that contains macros.
 It is not reacting to a security threat that it has found in our program.
 If you obtained your REIA program directly from RealData or from an authorized dealer, or if you downloaded it from our secure web site, you have no cause for concern.
-You must select Enable Macros for REIA to function.
-If the message annoys you, you can select an option requesting that it not be displayed.
+You must select Enable Macros for REIA to function properly.